Bert-Proesmans/bert-proesmans.github.io/content/2021-05-12-Thank you Kiara.md

 # I'm a fan of Kiara Takanashi!

 I'm a serious fan of [Kiara Takanashi](https://virtualyoutuber.fandom.com/wiki/Takanashi_Kiara) since December last year.
 She's a hard-working video content creator with a warm but generally ecstatic personality.
-She's amazing because she thinks fondly of her fans and actively seeks out interactions whenever she's live streaming and not.
-She's also trilingual, sings, draws, can (supposedly) fly, and is an absolute delight to spend time with.
+She's amazing because she thinks fondly of her fans and actively seeks out interactions whenever she's live streaming and not. <!-- more --> She's also trilingual, sings, draws, can (supposedly) fly, and is an absolute delight to spend time with.
 Her digital avatar and backstory is based on the Phoenix, the mythical creature.
 I recommend checking out her content.
 Keep in mind that it's considered mal-intent to spread information about her physical persona!